icl-utk-edu/papi/src/components/pcp/README.md

     For example, on the Summit supercomputer login nodes do not execute the PCP daemon, only work nodes do.
-Thus PCP code can be compiled but not tested on the login node, it can only be tested by submitting a batch job; for example on Summit `jsrun --np 1 someprogram`.
+Thus PCP code can be compiled but not tested on the login node, it can only be tested by submitting a batch job.
+In order for the PCP deamon to work resources have to be allocated using the `-alloc_flags "PMCD"` flag.
+This can be done either with an interactive job:

+  $ bsub -W 00:10 -nnodes 1 -P <PROJECT> -alloc_flags "PMCD" -Is /bin/bash
+  $ jsrun -n1 -a1 -r1 <program>

+or with a job script:

+  ...
+  #BSUB -alloc_flags "PMCD".
+  jsrun -n1 -a1 -r1 <program>

 * The P9 nest events contain both counters and "dutycycle" events.
 The dutycycle events return instantaneous double precision floating point